 Permissions Levels

 When structuring your DDS, consider the purpose of each section, and who needs access.
 It is good practice to only grant specific types of access to those that need it.
 All good systems should let you choose between “read-only” and “read-write” for users.
-Beyond that, you might have other options, for example giving users admin permissions or the ability to grant other users access.
-For example, when creating a shared folder in Dropbox, you can let users edit, (read-write), view (read-only), and ‘make owner’ – meaning they become the person responsible for managing the folder.
+Beyond that, you might have other options, for example giving users admin permissions or the ability to grant access to other users.
+For example, when creating a shared folder in Dropbox, you can let users edit (read-write), view (read-only), and ‘make owner’ – meaning they become the person responsible for managing the folder.

 Version control